cyberphone/doc/payments/review-secure-payment-confirmation.md

 ## Business Proposal Disguised as a Standardization Effort?
-The participant list in https://www.w3.org/2021/07/26-wpwg-spc-minutes shows that the majority represent organizations that depend on tying ("lock-in") merchants to their own unique checkout solutions or payment networks.
+The participant list in https://www.w3.org/2021/07/26-wpwg-spc-minutes shows that the majority represent organizations that benefit by being able to tie ("lock-in") merchants to their own unique checkout solutions or payment networks.

 In addition, there are no representatives for *merchants*, *consumers*, or *banks* to find, not to mention *independent* payment technologists and thinkers.

-This situation seems rather unsatisfactory for an organization that calls itself WORLD Wide Web Consortium.
+This situation seems rather unsatisfactory for a standards organization that calls itself WORLD Wide Web Consortium.

 That the *other browser vendors* have not been active in the payment WG